CORPORATE SOCIAL RESPONSIBILITY (CSR)

 CSR projects for 2019

-For 2019 efforts will continue both in Portugal and the UK, with new bird houses and bird tables to be installed in popular areas of the garden.
-In the UK, in particularly, efforts will be around establishing a wildlife garden, where wild plants will be promoted to increase numbers of bees and other small insects around the office.
+In 2019 we continued supporting wildlife both in Portugal and the UK, with new bird houses and bird tables installed in popular areas of the office garden.
+In the UK, in particular, we developped our wildlife garden, promoting wild plants to increase numbers of bees and other small insects around the office.
 Below are some random pictures of common visitors found around our newly refurbished office, such as nuthatch, woodpecker and blue tit and even a singing robin.